pjp6/tower-of-hanoi/README.md

 - **Disk k on `dst`** → phases 1–2 are complete, contributing exactly (2^(k−1) − 1) + 1 = **2^(k−1)** moves.
 The remaining moves belong to "move disks 1..k−1 from `aux` to `dst`".
 Recurse on k−1 disks and add 2^(k−1).
 - **Disk k on `aux`** → this never happens on the optimal path, so the state is unreachable from this start peg.

-Each recursion level eliminates one disk and adds at most one power of two, so the move count is reconstructed in n steps — no simulation of individual moves is ever needed.
+Each recursion level eliminates one disk and adds at most one power of two, so the move count is reconstructed in n steps, no simulation of individual moves is ever needed.

 ### Determining the start and destination pegs